 Anxiety is another condition where anecdotal evidence abounds, and fortunately, the past decade has revealed numerous human and experimental trials showcasing the efficacy of CBD oil in anxiety.

 With regards to chronic pain, CBD oil is thought to ameliorate pain via the same pathways as conventional non-steroidal anti-inflammatories such as ibuprofen.
-This may be beneficial for patients suffering arthritis, endometriosis, and many other painful conditions.
+This may be beneficial for patients suffering painful conditions.

 CBD oil has been proven safe and without significant side effects innumerable times in clinical trials, yet there is understandable still other concerns to be addressed.